PleaseStateTheNatureOfYourInquiry/NancayContinuumDataReductionTool/docs_html/_sources/workingwithncdrt.rst.txt

 Create :file:`.ps`  Of Result (Standard): :file:`write_result_2_ps.pro`.

-This creates a standard postscript file of the current result, like in Save  Result (see above).
-The  postscript file is  named like in Save Result, with the extention .ps to it.
+This creates a standard postscript file of the current result, like in :ref:`Save Result <saveresults>`.
+The  postscript file is  named like in :ref:`Save Result <saveresults>`, with the extention :file:`.ps` to it.

 Only  those channels are  selected which  have a  1 in  the channel select string.
 In this way, you  can for example  output just the result of 1 channel at wish.

 The slider  settings are indicated  in the plot by  dotted (offset) and dashed (peak) lines.